Oracle Cloud Infrastructure Bastion provides restricted and time-limited access to target resources that don't have public endpoints.

 - A target host is a specific type of target resource that provides access to a Linux or Windows operating system using SSH (port 22 by default).
 Compute instances and Virtual Machine DB systems are examples of target hosts.

 A bastion is associated with a single VCN.
-You cannot create a bastion in one VCN and then use it to access target resources in a different VCN.
+You can't create a bastion in one VCN and then use it to access target resources in a different VCN.

-The Bastion service recognizes two types of sessions.
+The Bastion service recognizes three types of sessions.
 The type of session you create, or choose to connect to, depends on the type of target resource.

 - MANAGED SSH SESSION

-Allows SSH access to a Compute instance that meets all of these requirements:
+Allows SSH access to a compute instance that meets all of the following requirements:

 - The instance must be running an OpenSSH server.